g-pyxl/siLOH/README.md

 The siLOH pipeline uses a targeted approach to identify candidate LOH regions by analysing the allele frequencies of predefined common SNPs (curated SNPs from dbSNP with Minor Allele Frequency (MAF) ≥ 30%) across the capture regions contained within an input BAM file.

+## Important Notes on Usage ❗

+This tool is designed for research use and preliminary screening purposes only.
+Results should be considered indicative rather than diagnostic:

+- All LOH findings should be confirmed using validated diagnostic methods
+- Negative results do not rule out the presence of LOH
+- The tool is optimised for specificity over sensitivity to minimise false positives
+- Results should be interpreted in conjunction with other clinical and laboratory findings
+- This tool should not be used as the sole basis for diagnostic or treatment decisions

+For clinical applications, follow-up testing using validated diagnostic methods (such as SNP arrays, microsatellite analysis, or targeted sequencing) is required to confirm any findings.

 ## Pipeline Workflow

 ```mermaid